-Director Experience and Skins Matrix CEO or other Senior Executive Experience Experience in senior leadership positions provides our Board with practical insights in developing and implementing business strategies, maintaining effective operations and driving growth, so that we may achieve our strategic goals.
-6 of 7 directors Industry Experience Industry expertise and experience in energy or energy service, marine and industrial construction and fabrication allows the Board to develop a deeper understanding of our key business, its operations and key performance indicators in a competitive environment.
+Director Nominic Experience and Skins Wattix CEO or other Senior Executive Experience Experience in senior leadership positions provides our Board with practical insights in developing and implementing business strategies, maintaining effective operations and driving growth, so that we may achieve our strategic goals.
+5 of 6 directors Industry Experience Industry expertise and experience in energy or energy service, industrial construction and fabrication allows the Board to develop a deeper understanding of our key business, its operations and key performance indicators in a competitive environment.
 In addition, industry expertise and experience provides the Board with awareness and know-how to help the Company cultivate and sustain growth in its industries and helps to maintain compliance with industry-related regulations.
-6 of 7 directors Accounting & Financial Experience Experience as an accountant, auditor, financial expert or other relevant experience is critical to allowing the Board to oversee the preparation and audit of our financial statements and comply with various regulatory requirements and standards.
-5 of 7 directors Other Public Company Board Experience Directors who serve or have served on the boards of other public companies understand the responsibilities of a public company and board and can provide insight on issues commonly faced by public companies gained from this experience.
-5 of 7 directors Capital Markets & Banking Experience Experience overseeing investments and capital market transactions provides the Board with critical background, knowledge and skills that enhance the Company's ability to raise capital to fund its operations and evaluate and implement capital allocation strategies.
-4 of 7 directors Legal & Regulatory Compliance Experience Experience in the legal field or in regulated industries provides the Board with knowledge and insights in complying with government regulations and legal obligations, as well as identifying and mitigating legal and compliance risks.
-4 of 7 directors Cybersecurity Cybersecurity risks are increasing for all industries, including the Company's, and our Board members' experience and expertise in this rapidly developing area are essential to mitigating cybersecurity risks and to the Company's risk management as a whole.
-1 of 7 directors Human Capital Management Experience in human capital management, including employee development, diversity and equal employment opportunity initiatives, workplace health and safety, labor relations, workforce engagement and administration, and executive compensation, helps the Board and the Company recruit, retain and develop key talent, grow diversity of personnel at all levels throughout the Company and build strong relationships with our employees.
-7 of 7 directors Risk Management & Oversight Experience overseeing complex risk management allows the Board to pre-emptively identify, assess and mitigate key risks and to design and implement risk management practices to protect shareholder return.
-7 of 7 directors Corporate Strategy & Business Development Corporate strategy and business development experience enhances the Board's ability to develop innovative solutions, including our business and strategic plans, and to drive growth in our competitive industry.
-7 of 7 directors Corporate Governance & Ethics Directors with experience implementing governance structures and policies provide an understanding of best practices and key issues, enhancing our ability to maintain good governance and to execute new key governance initiatives.
-7 of 7 directors Independence Directors who are "independent" under the rules of the Securities and Exchange Commission (the "SEC"), listing exchanges and other entities allow the Board to provide unbiased oversight over the Company and to implement governance practices with integrity and transparency.
-6 of 7 directors
+5 of 6 directors Accounting & Financial Experience Experience as an accountant, auditor, financial expert or other relevant experience is critical to allowing the Board to oversee the preparation and audit of our financial statements and comply with various regulatory requirements and standards.
+4 of 6 directors Other Public Company Board Experience Directors who serve or have served on the boards of other public companies understand the responsibilities of a public company and board and can provide insight on issues commonly faced by public companies gained from this experience.
+4 of 6 directors Capital Markets & Banking Experience Experience overseeing investments and capital market transactions provides the Board with critical background, knowledge and skills that enhance the Company's ability to raise capital to fund its operations and evaluate and implement capital allocation strategies.
+3 of 6 directors Legal & Regulatory Compliance Experience Experience in the legal field or in regulated industries provides the Board with knowledge and insights in complying with government regulations and legal obligations, as well as identifying and mitigating legal and compliance risks.
+3 of 6 directors Cybersecurity Cybersecurity risks are increasing for all industries, including the Company's, and our Board members' experience and expertise in this rapidly developing area are essential to mitigating cybersecurity risks and to the Company's risk management as a whole.
+1 of 6 directors Human Capital Management Experience in human capital management, including employee development, diversity and equal employment opportunity initiatives, workplace health and safety, labor relations, workforce engagement and administration, and executive compensation, helps the Board and the Company recruit, retain and develop key talent, grow diversity of personnel at all levels throughout the Company and build strong relationships with our employees.
+6 of 6 directors Risk Management & Oversight Experience overseeing complex risk management allows the Board to pre-emptively identify, assess and mitigate key risks and to design and implement risk management practices to protect shareholder return.
+6 of 6 directors Corporate Strategy & Business Development Corporate strategy and business development experience enhances the Board's ability to develop innovative solutions, including our business and strategic plans, and to drive growth in our competitive industry.
+6 of 6 directors Corporate Governance & Ethics Directors with experience implementing governance structures and policies provide an understanding of best practices and key issues, enhancing our ability to maintain good governance and to execute new key governance initiatives.
+6 of 6 directors Independence Directors who are "independent" under the rules of the Securities and Exchange Commission (the "SEC"), listing exchanges and other entities allow the Board to provide unbiased oversight over the Company and to implement governance practices with integrity and transparency.
+5 of 6 directors

-Board Diversity, Tenure and Refreshment
+Board Diversity, Tenure and Ongoing Refreshment